Minter blockchain

 Being a delegator is not a passive task.
 Here are the main directives of a delegator:

 - Perform careful due diligence on validators before delegating.
-If a validator misbehaves, part of its total stake, which includes the stake of its delegators, can be slashed.
+If a validator misbehaves, part of its total stake, which includes the stakes of its delegators, can be slashed.
 Delegators should therefore carefully select validators they think will behave correctly.

 Rewards

-- Block rewards
+- Block rewards;

-- Transaction fees: Each transaction on the Minter Network comes with transactions fees.
+- Transaction fees: each transaction on the Minter Network comes with transactions fees.
 Fees are distributed to validators and delegators in proportion to their stake.

 Validator commission